Essential Emacs Packages for Efficient Software Development and Text Editing

 • aggressive-indent: Automatically keeps your code indented as you type.
 The author mainly uses this package with Elisp.

 • Paredit: A minor mode that enforces balanced parentheses while editing Lisp code.
-(In addition to paredit, the author uses enhanced-evil-paredit.)
+(In addition to Paredit, the author uses enhanced-evil-paredit.)

 Category: File Manager